-Focus School – Cambridge Campus undergoes regular school inspections from the SIS (School Inspection Service – see Downloads – www.schoolinspectionservice.co.uk ).
+Focus School – Cambridge Campus undergoes regular school inspections from the SIS (School Inspection Service).
 The most recent inspection was in June 2015.
-The full report is in the Downloads section and also on the SIS website.
+The full report is available here.
 A few extracts are detailed below:

 Cambridge Campus is a well-organised and effective school.
 Pupils are keen learners, make good progress and achieve well in relation to their ability.
 Their attainment in standardised tests and public examinations is good.
 The curriculum is broad and varied.
 Teaching is of good quality and supports the good progress pupils make.
 Pupils are well behaved and show a responsible attitude to their own and other communities.
 Pupils feel safe in school and their welfare, health and safety are assured on a day to day basis.
 The accommodation and premises are excellent in quality and a new primary building provides sufficient space for the school to expand its numbers.

 The school has made a good response to the areas for development highlighted in the last inspection report.
 Pupils of different abilities and aptitudes are given work that helps them to make progress.

 Real progress has been made in planning for transition of Year 6 pupils into the secondary phase, helping to reinforce the idea of one school.